 - Start by picking your Champion and Final 4.
 Brackets are usually scored by receiving points for correct picks.
 The points for a correct pick usually double for each progressive round.
 So, for example, a correct pick in the Round of 64 will earn you 1 point, but picking the overall champion will earn you 32 points.
 Another way of looking at it is that each round is worth the same number of points, and those points are spread equally to each game in the round.
 So, if you pick the champion and the Final 4 (the winners of each region) correctly you’ll most likely win your pool, no matter what your other picks were for the earlier rounds.

 - Pick a 1-, 2-, or 3-seed as your champion.
-28 of the past 32 champions have been a 1-, 2-, or 3-seed, and 59% of them have been 1-seeds.
+29 of the past 33 champions have been a 1-, 2-, or 3-seed, and 61% of them have been 1-seeds.
 So don’t go picking a 6-seed to win it all.
 It ain’t gonna happen!
-If you follow the Quarterfinal Rule, you can start by eliminating a couple teams from consideration.
+Use the Quarterfinal Rule to start eliminating a couple teams from consideration.

 - Be creative in filling in the rest of your Bracket!
 After picking your Final 4, you can have fun picking which teams you think might be the Cinderella teams or which favorites will get upset early.
 Yes, now you can pick that 8-seed to upset a 1-seed.
 But keep these guidelines in mind:

 - Pick a few upsets in the opening Round of 64, but don’t go crazy!
-There’s been an average of about 6 upsets (seeds 10-15 seeds winning) out of the first 32 games (First Round) every year.
+There’s been an average of about 6-7 upsets (seeds 10-15 seeds winning) in the First Round every year (out of 32 matchups).
 The better seed usually wins, though.

 - A 16-seed has never beaten a 1-seed, so don’t even try it!

 - The 12-5 upset is maybe the most popular.
-12-seeds have won 36% of the time in the last 32 tournaments.
-43% in the last 10 tournaments!
-In fact, there’s only been 4 years (out of 32) where at least one 12-seed didn’t advance to the Round of 32.
+12-seeds have won 36% of the time in the last 33 tournaments.
+45% in the last 10 tournaments!
+In fact, there’s only been 4 years (out of 32) where at least one 12-seed didn’t advance to the Second Round.
 So feel free to pick at least one 12-seed to beat a 5.
 What sucks is if you pick wrong and the 5-seed that you thought would lose winds up advancing through the next 3 rounds!
-On the other hand, it’s real fun to have picked the correct 12-5 upset when nobody else did, and you come across as a genius!
+On the other hand, it’s real fun to have picked the correct 12-5 upset when nobody else did, and you look like a genius!
 The reward outweighs the risk in this case, I think.